Huyen196/UK-Tourism/README.md

 ![image](https://github.com/user-attachments/assets/450a6424-cc5b-4a31-98f8-71a42f0b06ab)

-2 bảng trên hiển thị top 15 nước có lượng khách du lịch đến UK và top 15 nước mà UK residents được lựa chọn nhiều nhất của năm 2018 và 2023.
+The two tables above display the top 15 countries with the highest number of tourists visiting the UK and the top 15 countries most chosen by UK residents for the years 2018 and 2023.

-Đối với inbound, USA là đất nước có số lượng đến UK nhiều nhất.
-Số lượt đến thăm của inbound từ USA là 4.6 million năm 2018 và 4.9 million năm 2023 (tăng 6.5%).
-Bên cạnh đó, các nước ở Châu Âu chiếm phần lớn số lượt du lịch như France, Germany, Spain, Italy, etc. Tuy nhiên, hầu hết số lượng visits của các nước Châu Âu đều giảm khá mạnh so với năm 2018 như France giảm 13.9%, Italy giảm 23.8%, etc. Thêm vào đó, số lượng du khách từ Châu Á giảm mạnh nhất như "Other Asia" giảm 40% và đặc biệt là China, giảm 60% và nó đã lọt khỏi top 15 nước đến UK nhiều nhất trong năm 2023.
-Bên cạnh đó, số lượng người dân ở 1 số nước đến UK tăng lên nhanh chóng như Australia (10%), Canada (11%), Swiss (12.5%) và cao nhất là Other Central & South America với 16.7%.
-Có thể thấy rằng, mặc dù số lượng giảm, Châu Âu vẫn là thị trường có số lượng khách đến với UK nhiều nhất.
-Ngoài ra, thị trường ở những nước Nam Mỹ cũng là 1 thị trường tiềm năng trong tương lai.
+For inbound travel, the USA is the country with the highest number of visitors to the UK.
+The number of inbound visits from the USA was 4.6 million in 2018 and 4.9 million in 2023 (an increase of 6.5%).
+Additionally, European countries account for a significant portion of tourist visits, such as France, Germany, Spain, Italy, etc. However, the majority of visits from European countries have seen significant decreases compared to 2018, with France decreasing by 13.9%, Italy by 23.8%, etc. Furthermore, the number of tourists from Asia has decreased the most, with "Other Asia" decreasing by 40% and notably China decreasing by 60% and dropping out of the top 15 countries with the most visits to the UK in 2023.
+On the other hand, the number of visitors from some countries to the UK has increased rapidly, such as Australia (10%), Canada (11%), Switzerland (12.5%), and the highest increase being Other Central & South America with 16.7%.
+Despite the decrease in numbers, Europe remains the market with the highest number of visitors to the UK.
+Additionally, the market in some South American countries is also a potential market for the future.

-Về phần outbound, UK resident có xu hướng đi những nước gần với UK, cụ thể là những nươc Châu Âu và được lựa chọn nhiều nhất là Spain.
-Tuy nhiên, cũng giống với inbound, số lượng người dân Uk đi du lịch đến những nước Châu Âu đều có xu hướng giảm mạnh.
-Tuy nhiên, có những nước lại thu hút người dân UK đến du lịch nhiều hơn như Portugal (tăng 15.2%), Greece (37.9%) và tăng mạnh nhất là Turkey (với 82.4%).
-Ngoài ra, những nước đến từ Asia và Africa đang dần thu hút được nhiều khách UK đến hơn như India (26.7%), Other Africa (7.7%).
+Regarding outbound travel, UK residents tend to visit countries close to the UK, specifically European countries, with Spain being the most popular choice.
+However, similar to inbound travel, the number of UK residents traveling to European countries has seen a significant decrease.
+Nevertheless, some countries are attracting more UK residents for travel, such as Portugal (increasing by 15.2%), Greece (37.9%), and the most significant increase is seen in Turkey (82.4%).
+Additionally, countries from Asia and Africa are gradually attracting more UK visitors, such as India (26.7%) and Other Africa (7.7%).